humblecoder00/Personal-Full-stack-project---Medialender/README.md

 ## Main technologies used during development:

-`Front-end:` Built with using ReactJS as main framework, along with some handy npm packages.
+`Front-end:` Built with using ReactJS, along with some handy npm packages.
 Bootstrap for speeding the CSS work as well as custom hard coded CSS on some areas (example: Responsive Navbar Menu, Loading spinner)

 `Back-end:` Built with using NodeJS and Express, along with some handy npm packages.
 Database is running on MongoDB Atlas cloud service.